 As is true of most nations, more people in Germany tend to be fascinated by sports than there are active participants.
 Armchair experts abound, with the airwaves full of sports shows, sports reports and live broadcasts of sporting events.
 Yet there are countless active players.
 In fact, the German Football Association DFB has no less than seven million members, makingit the largest sports club in the world – and it is based in Frankfurt.
 Befitting for the nation that has won the coveted World Cup championship four times.

 Football fever also spreads in Frankfurt when the local first-division side Eintracht Frankfurt plays – at the Commerzbank Arena situated between downtown and the airport.
 Frankfurt is likewise home to a first division women’s football side 1.
-FFC Frankfurt, which comes under the wing of the Eintracht sports club,and to FSV Frankfurt, a third division men’s side.
-Darmstadt and Wiesbaden both have strong 2nd division sides.
+FFC Frankfurt, which comes under the wing of the Eintracht sports club, and to FSV Frankfurt, a regional league men’s side.
+Darmstadt plays in the first division like Eintracht Frankfurt and Wiesbaden has a strong 2nd division sides.
 So if you like football, there’s plenty to watch – or take part in.
 After all, it’s worth remembering that sports enjoy a social value over and above its own virtues: Discussing sports is a good way to quickly integrate yourself into German society.
-Your colleagues in the office or the factory will often warm up to you faster if you display a working knowledge of the major sports events of the day...
+Your colleagues in the office or the factory will often warm up to you faster if you display a working knowledge of the major sports events of the day …

 If football is not your cup of tea, you certainly won’t be left out in the cold sportswise in Frankfurt Rhine-Main.
 After all, have you ever wondered why Germans repeatedly excel in international sporting events?
 One of the reasons is the great organized network of clubs that offers a wide range of activities at reasonable prices to everyone.
 Sports cut across social and occupational strata and joining a sports club in Germany is therefore a great way to make contact with people from all walks of life in a fun atmosphere.